Tool Introduction

 - A: This NTLM hash online tool supports three common input formats: plaintext, hexadecimal (Hex), and Base64 encoding.
 You can choose the appropriate input type according to your actual needs.

-- Q: What format is the output NTLM hash value?
+- Q: What is the format of the output NTLM hash value?

-- A: The tool will provide both hexadecimal (Hex) and Base64 encoding formats for the NTLM hash value.
+- A: The tool will provide both hexadecimal (Hex) and Base64 encoding formats of the NTLM hash value.
 Users can also choose the case of the output result.

-- Q: How does NTLM hash differ from hash algorithms like MD5 and SHA-1?
+- Q: How is NTLM hash different from hash algorithms like MD5 and SHA-1?

 Notes

-- Please ensure that the content you enter in “String to be encrypted” is accurate.
-Any subtle difference will lead to a completely different hash result.
+- Please ensure that the content you enter in "String to encrypt" is accurate; any slight difference will lead to completely different hash results.

-- It is crucial to correctly select the “Input Type”, as it directly affects how the tool parses the input string.
-For example, if you enter a Base64 encoded string but select “Plaintext”, the tool will calculate the hash of the Base64 string itself as plaintext, rather than its decoded content.
+- Be sure to select the "Input Type" correctly, as it directly affects how the tool parses the input string.
+For example, if you enter a Base64 encoded string but select "Plaintext", the tool will calculate the hash of the Base64 string itself as plaintext, rather than its decoded content.

-- NTLM hash is a relatively old hashing algorithm.
-In modern applications with higher security requirements, it is generally recommended to use stronger key derivation functions (such as PBKDF2, bcrypt, scrypt) to store and verify passwords to enhance resistance against cracking attacks.
+- NTLM hash is a relatively old hash algorithm.
+In modern applications with high security requirements, it is generally recommended to use more powerful key derivation functions (such as PBKDF2, bcrypt, scrypt) to store and verify passwords to enhance resistance to cracking attacks.
 This tool is more suitable for compatibility testing, analysis, or educational purposes.

-- This online tool only provides NTLM hash calculation functionality and does not store or record any sensitive information entered by users.
+- This online tool only provides NTLM hash calculation functions and does not store or record any sensitive information entered by users.
 Please feel free to use it.